-Turkey Pot Pie is the perfect way to use up your holiday leftover turkey.
-Chunks of turkey and vegetables are baked in a creamy, rich and savory sauce and topped with a golden biscuit crust.
+Turkey Pot Pie is the perfect way to use up your holiday leftover roasted turkey.
+This Turkey Pot Pie recipe is loaded with turkey and vegetables baked in a creamy, rich and savory sauce and topped with a tasty, golden biscuit crust.

-This easy to make Turkey Pot Pie is the solution to your left over turkey dilemma!
-This crowd pleasing pot pie recipe is pure comfort food and the perfect meal to enjoy after holiday festivities.
+This easy to make Turkey Pot Pie is the solution to your leftover turkey dilemma!
+This easy turkey pot pie recipe is pure comfort food and the perfect meal to enjoy after holiday festivities.

-After making the sauce, all you have to do is add in the rest of the filling ingredients.
-No pre- cooking or even thawing required!
+After making the sauce, all you have to do is add in the rest of the filling ingredients, mix the biscuit topping ingredients, top the pie and bake.

 How To Make Turkey Pot Pie